 Any measures that the fund takes that are designed to offset specific risks may work imperfectly, may not be feasible at all times.
 Hedging involves costs, which impact investment performance.

 Hedging risk - contagion It may not be possible to fully isolate all risks (such as counterparty risk) and all costs of currency hedged share classes from classes that are not currency hedged.
-For a list of funds with share classes that could experience contagion risk, go to nordea.lu.
+An up-to-date list of share classes that could experience contagion risk is available on request and free of charge at the registered office of the management company.

-Hedging risk - currency hedged share classes Any

-attempts to reduce or eliminate the effect of exchange rate fluctuations between the base currency of the fund and the currency of the share class may not be successful, especially during times of market volatility.
+Hedging risk - currency hedged share classes Any attempts to reduce or eliminate the effect of exchange rate fluctuations between the base currency of the fund and the currency of the share class may not be successful, especially during times of market volatility.
 Mainly due to interest rate differentials and costs associated with performing the hedging activity, the currency hedged share class may have a different performance to the equivalent share class in the base currency.
 The currency hedging on the hedged share classes has no correlation with the currency exposure of the fund's portfolio holdings, which may include currencies other than the base currency of the fund or the currency of the share class.

 Inflation-linked debt securities The inflation protection that these securities are designed to offer does not protect them from interest rate risk.
-Interest payments on inflationlinked securities are unpredictable and will fluctuate as the principal and interest are adjusted for inflation.
+Interest payments on inflation-linked securities are unpredictable and will fluctuate as the principal and interest are adjusted for inflation.
 Any increase in the principal amount of an inflation-linked debt security may be considered taxable ordinary income, even though the fund will not receive the principal until maturity.
 In the case of inflation-indexed bonds, whose principal value is periodically adjusted according to the rate of inflation.
 Any decline in the index measuring inflation will result in a decline in the value of the bonds and, in turn, a decline in the interest rate.

-To the extent that the inflation index used by an inflation- linked security does not accurately measure the real rate of inflation in the prices of goods and services, the security will fail to protect against the erosion of purchasing power caused by inflation.
+To the extent that the inflation index used by an inflation-linked security does not accurately measure the real rate of inflation in the prices of goods and services, the security will fail to protect against the erosion of purchasing power caused by inflation.